 How is the gain calculated?

-The capital gains tax charge only applies to the capital gain arising which relates to the period from 6 April 2015 to the date of disposal.
-There are three methods of calculating that capital gain and these are:
+If the property was acquired after 5 April 2015, the normal rules will apply (taxable gain = sales proceeds less original cost).
+However, where the property was acquired before 6 April 2015, the capital gains tax charge only applies to the gain which can be related to the period from 6 April 2015 to the date of disposal.
+There are three methods of calculating that capital gain which are set out below

 Once the tax position has been calculated then principal private residence relief and lettings relief may be available if the property was lived in at some point during the period of ownership.